resume service India's premier resume service

 While your skills, experience, and qualification do play a major role in getting you hired, you cannot neglect the significance of professional networking in today’s job market.
 In fact, it is equally important or maybe more!

 Finding this hard to believe?
-Let’s take a look at what a recent LinkedIn survey has revealed, that nearly 85% of all job openings were filled through networking.
+Let’s take a look at what a recent Linkedin survey has revealed, that nearly 85% of all job openings were filled through networking.
 Yes, it is that important!

 At this point, it is also crucial to understand that the problem with most job hunters is not their disregard for the importance of networking.
 Rather, the issue lies in the execution.
 Simply put, their approach of creating and expanding their professional networks in the wrong way, is the culprit.
 This eventually renders all their efforts for making full use of their network for their job search in vain.